IRAs Tips, Info & FAQs

 IRAs Rates & Calculator

-Traditional and Roth IRAs & Education Savings Account
+Traditional & Roth IRAs & Education Savings Account

 *APY = Annual Percentage Yield.
-APY is accurate as of August 1, 2017 and may change after the account is opened.
-Dividends are based on the daily balance and paid to the account monthly, Fees or other conditions could reduce the earnings on the account.
+APY is accurate as of September 1, 2022, and may change after the account is opened.
+Dividends are calculated on the daily balance during the dividend period and paid to the account monthly.
+Fees or other conditions could reduce the earnings on the account.
+Payment of dividends is subject to the availability of earnings.

 Certificates & IRA Certificates

 *APY = Annual Percentage Yield.
-APY offered period of August 1 - 31, 2017.
-Minimum balance to earn APY $500 for Certificates & IRA Certificates.
+APY offered the period of September 1 - 30, 2022.
+The minimum balance to earn APY is $500 for Certificates.
 A penalty will be imposed for early withdrawal.
 A withdrawal of all or any portion of the principal prior to maturity will cause automatic termination of the Certificate Account.
-For a Certificate with a term of one year or less, the penalty will be equal to 90 days worth of dividends, whether earned or unearned, which could reduce the principal balance of the Certificate.
-For a Certificate with a term exceeding one year, the penalty will be equal to 180 days worth of dividends, whether earned or unearned, which could reduce the principal balance of the Certificate.
+For a Certificate with a term of one year or less, the penalty will be equal to 30 days' worth of dividends, whether earned or unearned, which could reduce the principal balance of the Certificate.
+For a Certificate with a term over one year but less than three years, the penalty will be equal to 60 days' worth of dividends, whether earned or unearned, which could reduce the principal balance of the Certificate.
+For a Certificate with a term of three years or more, the penalty will be equal to 90 days' worth of dividends, whether earned or unearned, which could reduce the principal balance of the Certificate.

 Next StepGo To Next Step